Cooper Smeaton: Biography

-Smeaton became the NHL's first referee in chief when the NHL formed in 1917.
-Smeaton was offered the general manager's job of the expansion New York Rangers in 1926, but turned it down to remain in Montreal.
+Smeaton became the NHL's first referee-in-chief when the NHL formed in 1917.
+He was offered the general manager's job of the expansion New York Rangers in 1926, but turned it down to remain in Montreal.
 He served as referee until 1930 when he became the head coach of the Philadelphia Quakers.
 The Quakers played only one season, 1930–31, finishing out of the playoffs.
 The following season, Smeaton resumed refereeing.
 He refereed in the NHL until 1937 when he retired.
-Smeaton, who officiated numerous Stanley Cup and Allan Cup finals, would be inducted as an on-ice official into the Hockey Hall of Fame in 1961.
+Smeaton, who officiated numerous Stanley Cup and Allan Cup finals, was inducted as an on-ice official into the Hockey Hall of Fame in 1961.

 Part of the reason Smeaton retired from hockey was to attend to his business career.
 He retired to accept a promotion to assistant branch manager at Sun Life.
 Smeaton later became Ottawa branch manager before returning to Montreal to become Montreal branch manager in 1944.
-Smeaton would continue at Sun Life until retiring in 1954.
-Smeaton served as president of the Montreal Life Insurance Underwriters Association.
+He continued working at Sun Life until retiring in 1954.
+Smeaton also served as president of the Montreal Life Insurance Underwriters Association.

 P. D. Ross appointed Smeaton trustee of the Stanley Cup on February 24, 1946, replacing the late William Foran.
 During his term as trustee, the NHL was given control over the Stanley Cup, allowing the league to reject challenges for the Cup from other leagues.
 As part of his duties Smeaton would, on occasion, present the Cup to the Stanley-Cup winning championship team.

 Smeaton remained active in retirement with golf.
-Smeaton died on October 3, 1978 at the Royal Victoria Hospital in Montreal.
-He was survived by his wife Victoria.
+He died on October 3, 1978, at the Royal Victoria Hospital in Montreal, survived by his wife Victoria.
 Smeaton is buried in Mount Royal Cemetery in Montreal.